1) Economic growth. 2) Boom and bust cycles

 Bust or crisis:

-adjustment in the economy once losses have been revealed.
+economic adjustment once losses have been revealed.
 The uselessness of capital has been made visible, so the creation of new savings is needed before being allocated into well suited capital.

-Depression is a relative term for a big recession/bust.
+Depression is a relative term for a big and generalized recession/bust.

-When markets are intervened or centrally planned, prices don't reflect a natural supply-demand relation, so profits don't represent creation of value anymore.
-Therefore, capital is attracted by such profits and allocated into the favoured producers instead of into those that increase value availability the most.
+When markets are (economy) intervened or centrally planned, prices don't reflect a natural supply-demand relation, so (calculating with money) profits don't represent creation of value anymore (and favoured producers get value that is not correspondant with demand).
+Therefore, capital is attracted by such (money numbers) profits and allocated into the favoured producers instead of into those that increase value availability the most.

-1) As a consequence there is a reestructuration of the economy that lowers economic growth because of a non-natural allocation of capital.
+1) As a consequence there is a reestructuration of the economy that lowers economic growth/progress because of a non-natural allocation of capital.

-2) Those suddenly created distortions that are not allowed to self-correct, may create false expectations, which may trigger or exacerbate business cycles, transforming them into economic cycles and bubbles.
+2) (Because of policies) Those suddenly created distortions that are not allowed to self-correct, may create false expectations, which may trigger or exacerbate business cycles, transforming them into economic cycles and bubbles.

 Economic cycles consist of generalized business cycles, those that affect simultaneously different sectors.